 Assets held under other leases were classified as operating leases and were not recognised in the Group's consolidated statement of financial position.
-Payments made under operating leases were recognised in the consolidated Statement of Comprehensive Income on a straight-line basis over the term of the lease.
+Payments made under operating leases were recognised in the consolidated statement of profit or loss and other comprehensive income on a straight-line basis over the term of the lease.
 Lease incentives received were recognised as an integral part of the total lease expense, over the term of the lease.